Generate and Install a Let's Encrypt SSL Certificate for a Bitnami Application

 - You have configured the domain name’s DNS record to point to the public IP address of your Bitnami application instance.

 Use the Bitnami auto-configuration script

 Bitnami includes a small tool that takes care of generating a valid certificate using Let’s Encrypt and configuring the web server to use it.
 That tool uses Lego to run the Let’s Encrypt certificate generation commands.
 You can find the script inside the /opt/bitnami/letsencrypt/ directory.

 Execute the following command to auto-configure a Let’s Encrypt certificate in your stack for a domain, both with and without the www prefix.
-Replace the YOURMAIL and YOURDOMAIN placeholders with your current email and with the domain name.
+Replace the YOURMAIL and YOURDOMAIN placeholders with your current email address and with the domain name.

 $ sudo /opt/bitnami/letsencrypt/scripts/generate-certificate.sh -m YOURMAIL -d YOURDOMAIN -d www.YOURDOMAIN